gotev/android-upload-service/README.md

 * show status in the Android Notification Center (with support for [stacking notifications](http://developer.android.com/training/wearables/notifications/stacks.html)).
 * be able to change the underlying HTTP stack.
 Currently `HttpURLConnection` (the default) and `OkHttp` are supported.
 You can also implement your own.
 * be able to set library log level and to provide custom logger implementation
+* easily customize the notification with text and icons for the different states

 At the core of the library there is a `Service` which handles multiple concurrent upload tasks in the background.
 It publishes broadcast intents to notify status.
 This way the logic is completely decoupled from the UI.
 Read further to learn how you can use it in your App.